CRICKETER

 Icon of person Mitchell Johnson

-Mitchell Guy Johnson (born 2 November 1981) is a former Australian cricketer, who played all forms of the game for his national side.
+Mitchell Guy Johnson (born 2 November 1981) is an Australian former cricketer, who played all forms of the game for his national side.
 He is a left-arm fast bowler and left-handed batsman.
 He represented Australia in international cricket from 2005 to 2015.
-Johnson is considered to be one of the greatest fast bowlers of his era and is referred as the most lethal bowler of all time.
+Johnson is considered to be one of the greatest fast bowlers of his era.
 Read more on Wikipedia

 Memorability Metrics